kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 By the end of the course, you will have the skills and tools to become a successful IT business analyst.
 Don't miss out on this opportunity to advance your career.
 Contact me now to enroll in this course and take the first step towards becoming an IT Business Analyst.

-Please note that this is an extended outline based on the given course.
-You may adapt and modify it further based on your specific needs, target audience, and course duration.
+_Please note that this is an extended outline based on the given course.
+You may adapt and modify it further based on your specific needs, target audience, and course duration_

-Course Materials and Resources:
+**Course Materials and Resources:**

 - Slide decks and lecture notes for each module
 - Recommended readings, articles, and online resources